rnandakumar2001/smalldatabigdreams.github.io/README.md

 ![image](https://github.gatech.edu/storage/user/35648/files/afbb0c40-bb96-4f2e-990a-dd7b22b8e91c)

-As can be seen from the feature selection, mean travel time is the most important feature as one would assume.
-As noted before, this data is not as large as we originally hoped and the relevant features for regression are not vast and so will be updated soon.
+As can be seen from the feature selection, the critical temperature is the most important feature.
+Thus, the data was cleaned.
+Using Lasso the importance of different features was mapped as seen in the first figure.
+Principle Component Analysis was then used to decrease the dataset size by identifying the most important feature and perform dimensionality reduction.
+It transformed the dataset with possibly correlated variables into a new set of uncorrelated variables.
+These principal components are ordered by the amount of variance they explain in the original data, allowing focus to shift to the most important patterns and reducing the dataset's dimensionality.
+And thus, critical temperature was arrived at as the target feature.

 #### Image Data
 The CIFAR-10 dataset of 60,000 labeled images belonging to 10 different classes is a popular dataset that comes with the PyTorch library.
 We randomly generated a smaller subset of this dataset, consisting of 1,000 images, in order to account for overfitting mitigation, balanced representation, and overall computational efficiency.